-Land improvements 60 years
+Land improvements 60 ye

-Buildings 60 years
+Buildings 60 ye ears

-Library holdings 20 years
+Library holdings 20 ye ears

-Real estate holdings 20 years
+Real estate holdings 20 ye ears

-Furniture, fixtures, and equipment 10 years
+Furniture, fixtures, and equipment 10 years ears

-Computer equipment 5 years
+Computer equipment 5 ye ars

 Additions and betterments of \$5 or more are capitalized except for computer equipment and library holdings, which are capitalized at any value.
 Repairs and maintenance that do not extend the useful lives, or upgrade the functionality of the respective assets are expensed in the current period.